davidtchiu/davidtchiu.github.io/teaching/cs261/lab8.melody/index.md

 - The `Melody` class is where all your code should go.
 It implements the `Melodic` interface.
 The fields, constructor, and `toString()` method are given.

-- Test out the system first. you should be able to see the following when you run the main method:
+- Test out the program first. you should be able to see the following when you run the main method:

   ```
   You are totally rocking MelodyPlayer!!!
 Type the word in the left column to do the action on the right